OutSystems/docs-product/src/setup-maintain/setup/network-requirements.md

 ### AI Mentor Studio

 To use [AI Mentor Studio](https://aimentorstudio.outsystems.com/), the AI Mentor Studio LifeTime plugin must be able to communicate with the AI Mentor Studio SaaS.
-Check out [how AI Mentor Studio works](https://success.outsystems.com/Documentation/Architecture_Dashboard/How_does_Architecture_Dashboard_work).
+Check out [how AI Mentor Studio works](../../managing-the-applications-lifecycle/manage-tech-debt/how-works.md).

-#### Version 4.3 of the AI Mentor Studio LifeTime probes
+#### Versions 4.2 and 4.3 of the AI Mentor Studio LifeTime probes

+If the version of your AI Mentor Studio LifeTime probes is 4.2 or 4.3, the network requirements depend on the authentication method you use to access AI Mentor Studio.

+**IT User authentication**

-From version 4.3 of the AI Mentor Studio LifeTime probes, [AI Mentor Studio](https://aimentorstudio.outsystems.com/) must be able to connect to the environment where you want to perform code analysis.
+If you access AI Mentor Studio using IT User authentication, AI Mentor Studio must be able to connect to the environment where you want to perform code analysis.
 Hence, besides ensuring the destination endpoint (LifeTime Front-End) is reachable, you also need to ensure that the front ends of the environment where you want to perform code analysis accept inbound connections from `aimentorstudio.outsystems.com`.

 Alternatively, ensure that the front ends of the environment used with AI Mentor Studio accept connections from the IP addresses in the **Notes**.
 These IP addresses are subject to change.